mattdesl/garnish/README.md

 - `contentLength` - the response size.
 - `elapsed` - time elapsed since the previous related event.
 - `type` - the type of event logged.
-- `color` - an optional color mapping for custom styles
+- `colors` - an optional color mapping for custom styles

 For example: